loggin-js/loggin-js/README.md

   - [Collaborating](#collaborating)

 ## Bump to `v1.x`
-Bump to version `v1.x` is hopefully an improvement over the old **API** an the general cohesion of the library, here are some features:
-* Straight Forward
-* Comprensible
-* More Composable
+> Reasons of the bump were primarly design changes in the **API**, and the change in the formatting library, now: [strif](https://github.com/nombrekeff/strif)
 > **!NOTICE!** Api not compatible with v0.x

+Hopefully the bump to version `v1.x` is an improvement over the old **API** an the general cohesion of the library, here are some features and changes:
+* Made a bit more straight forward
+* Made more comprensible
+* Made more composable

 ## Features
 * ✔︎ Easy